 Skip to content

-Metadata syntax for OpenTestFactory orchestrator plugins
+Descriptor syntax for OpenTestFactory Orchestrator Plugins

 You can create plugins to perform tasks in your workflows.
 Plugins require a metadata file that uses YAML syntax.